The Place Beyond the Pines: Plot

-Avery, a married man with a baby son A.J., is hailed as a hero for dispatching Luke.
-Though troubled by Luke's death, he tells police investigators that Luke shot first.
-A group of corrupt officers coerce Avery into joining them in seizing the small amount of Luke's stolen bank money from Romina's home.

-Avery later tries to return his cut to Romina, who rejects it.
-He attempts to hand the money over to the chief of police, who rebuffs him.
-Avery secretly records other illegal practices in the department and uses the recordings to obtain a position as assistant district attorney.
+Avery, a married man with a baby son named A.J., is hailed as a hero for killing the "Moto Bandit".
+Though troubled by Luke's death, he lies to the District Attorney that Luke fired first.
+A group of corrupt officers pressure Avery to help them find the money from Luke's bank robberies from Romina's home, resulting in Avery holding baby Jason as he sleeps while another officer retrieves the cash.
+Avery tries to return his cut to Romina, who rejects it.
+When his chief refuses to go after the corrupt officers, Avery secretly records one of them asking him to steal evidence and leverages the recordings into an assistant district attorney position.

 Fifteen years later, Avery is running for Attorney General of New York.
-A.J., now a rebellious, drug-using teenager, moves in with his father and transfers to Schenectady High School, befriending the now-teenage Jason, neither boy knowing the history between their fathers.
+A.J., now a rebellious teenager, moves in with his father and transfers to Schenectady High School, befriending the now-teenage Jason, with neither boy knowing the history between their fathers.
 When the teens are arrested for drug possession, Avery recognizes Jason's name and gets his charge dropped to a misdemeanor.
 He orders A.J. to stay away from him.

-Kofi, now Jason's stepfather, tells Jason his birth father's name, which allows him to discover Luke's past.
+Kofi, now Jason's legal stepfather, tells Jason his birth father's name, which allows him to discover Luke's past.
 Jason visits Robin, who tells him about Luke and their friendship.
 A.J. pressures Jason to steal OxyContin for a party.
-At the party, Jason discovers that A.J.'s father, Avery, is the man who killed his father, Luke.
-Jason is hospitalized after a violent confrontation with A.J., and buys a gun when he is released.
+At the party, Jason discovers that A.J.'s father is the man who killed Luke.
+Jason provokes a fight with A.J., who savagely beats him.
+Awaking in the hospital, Jason angrily calls Romina a liar.
+After being discharged, Jason runs away from home and buys a gun from his drug dealer.

 Jason goes to the Cross family home, assaults A.J., and takes Avery hostage.
 He forces him to drive into the woods where Avery breaks down and apologizes for Luke's death.
 Jason steals Avery's wallet but leaves him unharmed.
-Inside, Jason finds a photo of himself with his parents, which Avery had taken from the evidence locker.
+Inside, Jason finds a photo of himself with his parents as a baby, which Avery had taken from the evidence locker.

 Some time later, Avery wins his election and celebrates with A.J. at his side.
-Jason mails Romina the old photograph, then later buys a motorcycle and rides away.
+Jason mails Romina the old photograph, then buys a motorcycle and rides away.